 - What are the Community College pros and Technical College pros?

 - What are the Community College cons and Technical College cons?

-Who will do well in community college vs. will do well in a technical college in Colorado?
+Who will do well in community college vs. will do well in a technical college?

-A student who did not like, or do well in high school, will likely do better in a technical college in Colorado where they will be put straight into a real-world environment, learning hands-on skills and maintaining an interest in interactive school work.
+A student who is less interested in a classroom setting and more excited to participate in hands-on learning will likely do better in a technical college.
+In this setting, these students will be put straight into a real-world environment, learning the necessary skills for a job, while maintaining an interest in interactive school work.